arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * As far as you can see Diurnal sect is more powerfull for healing abilities than Nocturnal (but I'm not taking into account difference in healing power though).
-* Benefic is more efficient than Benefic II (by healing and MP usage), but requires additional GCD, which can be used to ~~pew-pew~~ deal damage.
+* Benefic is more efficient than Benefic II (by healing and MP usage), but requires additional GCD, which can be used to ~pew-pew~ deal damage.
-* Helios is as good as Aspected Helios/Diurnal is (unlike WHM, whose Cure III is the best).
+* Helios is not as good as Aspected Helios/Diurnal is (unlike WHM, whose Cure III is the best).
 * Aspected Benefic/Diurnal is even better than Benefic II.

 # Core mechanics